Passaic County NJ Divorce Lawyers

 Alimony, or spousal support, is the financial relief provided from one spouse to another.
 The purpose of alimony is to allow both spouses to maintain a standard of living similar to that which they enjoyed during the marriage.
 Alimony may or may not apply in every case, and the amount of alimony awarded is highly variable.
 Unlike child support, there are no strict guidelines that govern alimony determinations, so alimony awards or difficult to anticipate.
 In some cases, you and your spouse can arrive at an alimony arrangement through negotiations to avoid placing the decision in the hands of the court for an uncertain outcome.

 If you and your spouse share children, arriving at a favorable child custody arrangement that serves the children’s best interests is essential.
 Considering the demands of your job and that of your spouse, your previous roles in childcare, the children’s schedules, where you and your spouse plan to live, and many other factors will help you to arrive at a co-parenting plan that is best for everyone involved.
 Of course, in some cases, this is simply not an option, at which time you and your attorney may need to wage an outright legal battle for the best interests of your child.

 Contact our Wayne NJ Divorce Lawyers for a Free Consultation

 To speak to dedicated, experienced Passaic County divorce attorneys about your divorce or legal separation, contact us at 973-233-4396 or toll-free at 888-877-7985 for a free initial consultation.
-Our Woodland Park office is conveniently located next to major highways with access to public transportation.
+Our Little Falls office is conveniently located next to major highways with access to public transportation.
 Flexible payment options are available.